npm/rfcs/accepted/0000-native-dependency-patching.md

 This bumps `lockfileVersion` from `3` to `4` ([`workspaces/arborist/lib/shrinkwrap.js`](https://github.com/npm/cli/blob/latest/workspaces/arborist/lib/shrinkwrap.js) defines the current default and the parse path supports forward-version detection).
 The bump is the load-bearing safety mechanism: an older npm reading a v4 lockfile with any `patched` record **must error and abort the install**.
 A warn-only fallback is explicitly rejected — it would let an older CLI silently install unpatched code from a project that declares patches, which is exactly the regression this RFC is built to prevent.
 A v4 lockfile with **no** `patched` records anywhere remains safe to install under older clients; the abort only kicks in when a patch is present.

+A pinned lower `lockfile-version` (e.g. 3) cannot be honored when patches are present, since patches require version 4 for the older-client abort gate. npm writes version 4 and warns that the lockfile was upgraded; it neither errors nor silently honors the pin.

 > Note: this RFC deliberately does **not** rely on a per-package `engines.npm` floor. npm CLI today validates `engines.node` at startup ([`lib/cli/validate-engines.js`](https://github.com/npm/cli/blob/latest/lib/cli/validate-engines.js)) but does not enforce `engines.npm` at install time, so a manifest floor would be advisory at best and would not stop an older CLI from proceeding.
 Lockfile-version gating in arborist's shrinkwrap read path is the only mechanism that actually fails closed.

 When a patch file's contents change, its `sha512` changes, and the lockfile must be regenerated — `npm ci` refuses to proceed if the recorded hash and the on-disk hash diverge.
 This eliminates the "patches drifted silently in CI" failure mode that plagues `patch-package` users.